Warm up with a bowl of creamy Instant Pot Potato Soup!

 - Heavy Cream

-The first part of this recipe moves pretty quickly, so prep all your ingredients (chop the veggies, gather the spices, etc.) before you start cooking.
+The first part of this recipe moves pretty quickly, so begin by prepping all your ingredients (chop the veggies, gather the spices, etc.) before you start cooking.

-You’ll begin by sauteing onions, carrots, and celery in a little butter right in the Instant Pot.
-Once they’ve softened up a bit, stir in a little garlic and the dried rosemary.
+You'll start by sauteing onions, carrots, and celery in a little butter right in the Instant Pot.
+Once they've softened up a bit, stir in some garlic and the dried rosemary.
 Make sure to stir constantly, because garlic burns easily.

-Add the potatoes, then sprinkle on the flour, which will help to thicken the soup, over the top.
-Give everything a good stir … the flour should coat the veggies evenly.
+Add the potatoes, then sprinkle on the flour (which helps thicken the soup) over the top.
+Give everything a good stir ... the flour should coat the veggies evenly.

 Stir in the vegetable broth, then turn off your pressure cooker (press the Cancel button).